nextcloud/server/README.md

 - 📦 Buy one of the [awesome **devices** coming with a preinstalled Nextcloud](https://nextcloud.com/devices/)
 - 🏢 Find a [service **provider**](https://nextcloud.com/providers/) who hosts Nextcloud for you or your company

 Enterprise?
 Public Sector or Education user?
-You may want to have a look into the [**Enterprise Support Subscription**](https://nextcloud.com/enterprise/) provided by the Nextcloud GmbH.
+You may want to have a look into the [**Enterprise Subscription**](https://nextcloud.com/enterprise/) provided by Nextcloud GmbH.

 ## Get in touch 💬